dlcs/protagonist/docs/adr/0005-optimised-origin.md

 ## Decision Outcome

-The splitting of customerOriginStrategy is address below.
-In addition to below we will introduce a "priority" field to customerOriginStrategy table, this will allow greater control as we can control the order in which strategies are tested.
+The splitting of customerOriginStrategy is addressed below.

-**Own Storage**
+**Optimised Storage**
-We should only use "optimised" column on the CustomerOriginStrategy to indicate that the asset can be treated as own storage (ie it is fast and stable enough to stream `/file/` resources from and orchestrate images from).
+The "optimised" column on the CustomerOriginStrategy now only indicates that the asset can be treated as the DLCS' own storage (i.e. it is fast and stable enough to stream `/file/` resources from and orchestrate images from).
 > We may want to limit "optimised" origins to be S3 only.

 **Tile-Ready**
 To indicate that an asset is image-server ready (could be a small jpeg, a tile-optimsed JPEG2000 or a Pyramidal TIFF) we will introduce a new imageOptimisationPolicy with a key of `use-original`. `use-original` is only valid for image assets.
 We may want to restrict use of `use-original` by customer.

-The below shows combinations of Optimised + imageOptimisationPolicy and the affects in various parts of system.
+The below shows the combinations of "Optimised" + imageOptimisationPolicy and the affects in various parts of system (`fast-higher` iop is used to represents anything other than `not-original`).

 | Optimised | IOP            | Engine                                                                  | `/iiif-img/`                  | `/file/`                 |
 | --------- | -------------- | ----------------------------------------------------------------------- | ----------------------------- | ------------------------ |